phpspec/prophecy/README.md

 ```

 That's it.
 Now our `{set,get}Name()` prophecy will work with any string argument provided to it.
-We've just described how our stub object should behave, even though original object could have
+We've just described how our stub object should behave, even though the original object could have
 no behavior whatsoever.

 One last bit about arguments now.
 You might ask, what happens in case of: